logological/eoconv/INSTALL.md

 Installation
 ------------

+For many Unix-like systems the following should work:

+    $ make && sudo make install

-1. If you are using a Unix-like system and have Perl installed somewhere other than `/usr/bin/perl`, open the file `eoconv.pl` in an editor and modify the first line as appropriate.
+If you want eoconv installed somewhere other than the default prefix (`/usr/local`) then you will need to change the first line of `Makefile`.

-2. Copy the `eoconv.pl` file to somewhere in your path.
-For example, on a Unix-like system, you might type the following:

-   $ sudo cp eoconv.pl /usr/local/bin/eoconv

-3. Documentation in various formats is available in the `doc` subdirectory; you can install this where desired.
-For example, on a Unix-like system, the man page might be installed as follows:

-   $ sudo cp doc/eoconv.1 /usr/local/man/man1

 Running